 INVEST IN SUSTAINABLE FOOD SYSTEMS

-Now in our fourth year of action, we will once again hold regional Mothers’ Hunger Strikes across the UK.
-These local strikes will raise awareness in our communities and call for urgent change.
+Now in our fourth year of action, we once again held regional Mothers’ Hunger Strikes across the UK.
+These local strikes raise awareness in our communities and call for urgent change.

 After the regional actions, mothers who are able will continue with a further five-day strike outside Parliament, bringing our demands directly to the Government.
-Thanks to our recent fundraiser, we can now support mothers or supporters who wish to join us - either in London or locally.
-The Parliament strike is optional, and mothers can join for any length of time.
-We’re also looking for volunteers to help with logistics and media support.
-Join us and make your voice heard in a safe, compassionate action led by mothers standing together in solidarity.
+We're so grateful to everyone who joined us, to and make their voice heard in a safe, compassionate action led by mothers standing together in solidarity.

 Join Us in Ending Child Hunger